kongying-tavern/docs/src/en/index.md

     icon: 🎉
     details: _Genshin Interactive Map_ is a MulanPSL-1.0 open-source project, it is also AD-free.
 hero:
-  name: Genshin Interactive Map
+  name: Genshin Map
-  text: An all-encompassing map for completionists by Kongying Tavern
+  text: An all-encompassing map for Kongying Tavern
   tagline: Simple, powerful, and performant.
   image:
     src: /imgs/logo_256.png